Where to go on the Fraser Coast in Queensland for sun, sand and sea

 The northeast-facing beach runs from the jagged area adjacent to Torquay Beach all the way down towards the Urangan Boat Harbour.
 Technically, it should probably be classified as two separate beaches.
 However, whichever one you go to, you should find it safe for swimming at high tide, though you should still exercise caution.

-One thing you’ll notice when you come to Urangan is the number of anglers casting a line.
+One thing you’ll notice when you come to Urangan Beach is the number of anglers casting a line.
 Many people choose to do this from the pier, although those in the know reckon the harbour walls is the most lucrative spot.

 5. Toogoom Beach